alphagov/government-service-design-manual/Copy and content/termsandconditions.md

 These form a template for other services to use, and cover many of the conditions that operational services published as part of GOV.UK will require.

-If your service requires additional terms or conditions added to this list then these should be written clearly, in a way that most users will be able to understand.
+If your service needs additional terms or conditions added to this list then these should be written clearly, in a way that most users will be able to understand.
 In practise, this means unpicking lots of the legal language and giving users concrete examples to help them understand what a specific term or condition means.

 Adding that term or condition should be done in consultation with GOV.UK's team.